Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MhIaB4UPEP4.md

 ### Transcript

-> we're speed running today you guys are you running what could possibly go wrong rushing through yeah uh you know you know what i mean all right what could possibly go wrong so welcome to the community highlights this is where we showcase stuff that people have made in the community and how do i get rid of the uh the the task bar one second just gonna figure that out real quick all right technical difficulties while snip solves all right you [ __ ] idiot it's like whoops no [ __ ] it's fine are you okay can you just change the scene i got it i got it okay so welcome to the community highlights uh first up we have from uh patty delete the font
+> we're speed running today you guys are you running what could possibly go wrong rushing through yeah, you know you know what i mean all right what could possibly go wrong so welcome to the community highlights this is where we showcase stuff that people have made in the community and how do i get rid of the, the the task bar one second just gonna figure that out real quick all right technical difficulties while snip solves all right you [ __ ] idiot it's like whoops no [ __ ] it's fine are you okay can you just change the scene i got it i got it okay so welcome to the community highlights, first up we have from, patty delete the font
 >
 > [Laughter]
 >